jordan-barrett-jm/property-eye-ja-metadata/about.md

 With that being said, I've eye-balled it and cleaned it and de-duplicated it and in my **gut** says it looks _reasonably_ good (barring sample size issues for granular filters).
 Obviously, you should verify it ([like with any data source](https://www.global-developments.org/p/how-much-should-we-trust-developing).
+One thing I do want to note here is that its listing data, so it's likely slightly biased upwards.

+Assuming that the seller is an economically reasonable agent, a reasonable bet would be that the prices stated are the highest the seller believes they can reasonably get the listing sold for.
+So, I'd say some slight rounding down would be in order maybe on the order of 2-3% from my investigation.

 ### On the (in)accuracy of the Price Estimation Model
 I spent a few weeks on another projecting working on the Real Estate price estimation model with the hopes that I could replicate [Zillow's Zestimate accuracy rate](https://www.zillow.com/z/zestimate/) which has a median error rate of around 2.4%.